Tight Bounds for Sparsifying Random CSPs: Introduction

 \begin{definition}[Random $r$-Partite Instance] A random $r$-partite CSP instance on $r$ groups of $n$ variables $V_1, \dots V_r$ and $m$ constraints with relation $R \subseteq D^r$ is the result of randomly sampling $S_1, \dots S_m \sim U[V_1 \times V_2 \times \dots \times V_r]$, and including the constraints $R_{S_i}(x)$.\footnote{In the CSP setting, such multipartite ($r$-partite) instances are also referred to as multisorted ($r$-sorted).} \end{definition}

 At face value, it may be unclear that in either of these models, random CSPs should be more sparsifiable than their worst-case counterparts; indeed, as the value of $m$ approaches $n^r$, then virtually every constraint will be included in the random CSP instance $C$ that we generate.
-In particular then, \emph{any worst-case} CSP instance is indeed a sub-instance of our CSP $C$, and so the actual non-redundancy of $C$ will be as large as the worst-case sparsifiability of CSPs with the relation $R$.
+In particular then, \emph{any worst-case} CSP instance is indeed contained in our CSP $C$!

+For such CSPs, existing non-redundancy type characterizations (\cite{brakensiek2025redundancy}, and also the non-redundancy-esque characterizations of \cite{basu2025sparsifying}) will always report a sparsifiability value which is equal to the \emph{worst sparsifiability} of any sub-instance.
 However, it turns out that the presence of these unsparsifiable sub-instances is \emph{not} an inherent barrier towards sparsification of the global instance.
 For illustration, one can consider the relation $R = \{01\} \subseteq \zo^2$, which exactly models the directed-cut function in graphs.
 In the worst-case, there is a well known lower bound on the sparsifiability of directed graphs, as one can show that the directed graph $G = (L \sqcup R, E = L \times R)$ requires all $|E| = |L| \times |R| = \Omega(n^2)$ directed edges to be kept (see \cite{CCPS21} for a more detailed argument).
 But, what then is the sparsifiability of \emph{random} directed graphs?

 It turns out that random directed graphs almost always admit $(1 \pm \eps)$ cut-sparsifiers of size $\widetilde{O}(n / \eps^2)$.
 One way to see this is that random directed graphs are almost Eulerian (with high probability), meaning that their out-degree minus in-degree is small in absolute value for all/most vertices, and thus can essentially be modeled by undirected graphs, for which we do know near-linear size sparsifiability results (a formal version of this argument appears in \cite{CCPS21}).
+This argument also shows that the \emph{complete} directed graph on $n$ vertices is sparsifiable to $\widetilde{O}(n / \eps^2)$ many edges.
+On the other hand, plugging this instance into any non-redundancy based sparsification framework will only guarantee sparsifiability to size $O(n^2)$, as the aforementioned worst sub-instance is the complete bipartite directed graph, which is indeed contained in the complete graph.